 Nail technicians typically work in nail shops, spa, or salons and provide nail care and beauty treatments to clients' hands and feet.
 Some of the duties of a nail technician include using various instruments to clean and file nails and performing beauty treatments on nails like manicures, acrylics, or gels.

-About a quarter of all nail techs were self employed in 2012, and many of these workers may go on to run their own salons.
-Weekends and evenings see the most client demand, so many professionals must work these hours.
+About a quarter of all nail techs were self-employed in 2018, and many of these workers may go on to run their own salons.
+Weekends and evenings see the most client demand, so many professionals must work during these hours.

 |Licensure||All states except Connecticut require state licensing|

 |Experience||Entry level position; some employers require 1-2 years|

 |Key Skills||Knowledge of tools and chemicals for nail care, creativity, manual dexterity, excellent people skills|

 |Salary (2019)*||$25,770 per year (Median salary for all manicurists/pedicurists)|

 Sources: *U.S. Bureau of Labor Statistics, May 2019; CareerBuilder.com job postings (October 2012), CareerOneStop.

 Aspiring nail technicians will need to complete a certificate in cosmetology.
 Most states require potential licensees to be at least 16 years of age and have a high school diploma or GED.
 State-approved programs generally include both traditional classroom instruction and hands-on training.
 The practical portion of a program can take place in the school's own cosmetology salon, which usually offers discounted rates for services performed by students under instructor supervision.